xmars4/odoo-cicd-jenkins/README.md

 # Odoo with CI/CD - Jenkins

-Run sonarqube to scan Odoo addons
+-   [SonarQube](https://docs.sonarsource.com/sonarqube/latest/) code quality inspection -> use to scan Odoo addons

-1. Install ssh-agent plugin to connect to github, gitlab or other server with credentials
+-   Install ssh-agent plugin to connect to Github, Gitlab or other server with credentials (see example in [ssh-agent/Jenkinsfile](ssh-agent/Jenkinsfile))
-- see example in ssh-agent/Jenkinsfile